 8. As well as a Policy Statement, the Ambassador of the delegation has to prepare a Speech for the Opening Ceremony.
 For further advice, please look in the Menu under Preparation/Ambassadors.

 9. The delegation also needs to prepare stationary to use for note passing during committees and General Assembly.
 For further advice on preparing stationary, please go to Preparation/Delegate.

 1. On Thursday afternoon, the Ambassador and MUN Advisor must register their arrival and collect their welcome packs.
 There will be a room available for MUN Advisors and another room for delegates to relax and socialize.

-2. At 6.45pm, buses will take everyone to the Opening Ceremony, to be held in (location to be confirmed).
+2. Buses will take everyone to the Opening Ceremony, to be held in (location to be confirmed).
 The Ceremony will start at 6.50pm with Opening speeches which will be followed by Ambassadors’ speeches.

 3. Once the ceremony ends, we will return to Ayalde for a Welcome Cocktail before all the buses take everyone to the hotels.

 4. On Friday morning, delegates will start with Lobbying in their committees.
 This is an informal session where delegates need to gain support for their resolutions by collecting seven signatures from other delegates in the committee.
 Please be aware that of the seven signatures, there is a maximum of two signatures from delegates of your school which are permissible.
 Upon arrival at the Lobbying session, each delegate will be given a Signature sheet by the Chairs.
 Having gained seven signatures, the delegate takes the resolution and the Signature sheet to the Approval Panel.
 At the same time, other delegates will be looking for your signature for their resolution.
 Delegates can only sign two resolutions on the same topic.